cmaclell/py_rete/README.md

 net.add_fact(f1)
 ```

-Note, facts added to the network cannot contain any variables or they will trigger an exception.
-Additionally, once a fact has been added to network it is assigned a unique internal identifier.
+Note, facts added to the network cannot contain any variables or they will
+trigger an exception when added.
+Additionally, once a fact has been added to
+network it is assigned a unique internal identifier.

 This makes it possible to update the fact.
 ```python